keelancook/notebook/_notes/Transformational Discipleship has Much in Common with Habit Formation.md

 ---
-title: Transformational Discipleship has much in common with habit formation.
+title: Transformational Discipleship has Much in Common with Habit Formation.
 author: Keelan Cook
 season: winter
 created: 2021-03-11T00:00:00-06:00
-modified: 2021-03-23T13:05:29-05:00
+modified: 2021-03-23T13:06:13-05:00
 ---

 The concept of [[Transformational Discipleship]] essentially pushes against an [anemic understanding of discipleship](https://keelancook.com/2016/08/05/is-our-understanding-of-discipleship-anemic/) with a focus on all three [[Learning Domains]].
 This requires, at minimum, a transformation not only in thinking but in behaviors as well.
 In that way, true discipleship has much in common with habit formation.